pedroYan92/Simple-CRUD-APP/README.md

 # Simple CRUD React App

-A simple CRUD application made with REACTJS and JSON-Server.
+A simple CRUD application made with REACTJS and API as JSON-Server.

-In this app you can create register of costumers with:
+In this app you can create register of costumers by:

 -Name;
 -Email;